Feed the Band

 What is your first fond memory of food?

 I think the first would have to be baking Christmas cookies with my mom and grandma during Christmas time.
-They started me young.
-At the age of two, they had me frosting cookies and by three I was helping pour, mix, scoop etc.
+I always had the best time decorating them.

 If Southern Fellow could develop a recipe for you, what would it be?